Presentation Tips

 Disadvantage: takes longer upfront.

-Pick whichever feels most natural.
-The tool doesn't matter.
-The thinking does.
+Pick whichever feels natural.
+The tool matters little.
+The thinking matters most.

 How Detailed Should Your Outline Be?

-If you're experienced and know your topic cold, keep it high-level.
-If you're less experienced or presenting something new, add more detail.
+If you are experienced and know your topic cold, keep it high-level.
+If you are less experienced or presenting something new, add more detail.

-But here's the key: your outline should never be your full script.
+Here is the key: keep your outline shorter than a full script.

 If you write out every word you plan to say, you'll end up reading instead of speaking naturally.

-What to Do When Your Presentation Doesn't Match Your Outline
+What to Do When Your Presentation Drifts from Your Outline

 This happens to everyone.
-You create an outline, start building, and realize something doesn't work.
+You create an outline, start building, and realize something falls flat.

-Don't just start changing slides randomly.
-That's how you end up back where you started.
+Avoid changing slides at random.
+That path leads you back where you started.

 How to Outline for Different Types of Presentations